31 Good Jobs for Older People: How to Make Money, Stay Active, and Thrive at Work as a Senior

 3. Sharper mental capacity

 Many working seniors feel that their ability to maintain good mental well-being is a large advantage of having their jobs.
-(For over 60 percent of working retirees, staying mentally active is one of the top reasons for working.7) Remaining in the workforce can also delay the onset of dementia.8
+(For over 60 percent of working retirees, staying mentally active is one of the top reasons for working.7) Remaining in the workforce may also delay the onset of dementia.8

 4. Greater overall enjoyment